cgroza/GraffiTE/README.md

 - The "stitching" method to identify unique TE insertion from fragmented hits has some degree of limitation.
 This can be flagrant for full-length LTR insertion, which can show `n_hits` > 1, and thus wont be recognized as a "single" element insertion, nor run through the TSD module.
 For now, names between LTR and I(nternal) sequences much match in the header name (e.g. TIRANT_LTR and TIRANT_I) to be automatically recognized as a single hit.
 We will make use of the RepeatMasker hit ID in order to improve this stitching procedure.
 In the meantime, we recommend to check/rename your LTR of interest in the `--TE_library` file.

 - As mentioned above, in order to improve runtime, the TSD module is only run for SVs with a single TE hit.
 We will improve this feature in order to be able to run the module on all SVs.

+- The TSD module will currently spawn one process per TSD, which can create a lot of folders and files.
+Make sure to delete the `work/` folder regularly to stay below quotas!

 - There are currently several bottlenecks in the pipeline: `samtools sort` can be tricky to parallelize properly (piped from `minimap2` alignments, which are often fast) and the performance will depends on the genomes size, complexity and the parameter used. `RepeatMasker` can be slow with a large number of SVs and a large library, hang-on!
 If you find satisfactory combinations of parameters for your model, please share them in the issues section!
 Thanks!